 - Closures in Russia, Belarus and Tajikistan in Q1 saw its location count decline, although the company reports that the revenue impact is “nominal”.

 - Similar to last quarter, adjusted EBITDA for the money transfer segment declined due to continued investments in physical and digital network expansion, as well as R&D and marketing.

 - Euronet also gave an update on Dandelion, its cross-border payment platform for finance players.
 It is now providing Dandelion to US-based Atlantic Community Bankers Bank, which would allow it to facilitate cross-border payments for more than 400 financial institutions in its network.

-- Euronet anticipates that its Q3 2022 adjusted EBITDA will be in the range of approximately $210 million to $220 million.
+- Euronet anticipates that its Q3 2022 adjusted EBITDA will be in the range of approximately $210m-$220m.
 Moving forward, the company expects inflation to put pressure on its money transfer segment but remains confident in growth due to the success of Dandelion, as well as its REN digital payments platform, which was recently introduced to Indonesia to modernise digital payments.